1up-lab/OneupFlysystemBundle/Resources/doc/adapter_awss3.md

 # Use the AwsS3 adapter

-There are two AwsS3 adapters that yuo can use with this bundle.
+There are two AwsS3 adapters that you can use with this bundle.
 Below is the configuration for AwsS3v3 and AwsS3v2 adapters.

 ## AwsS3v3